reedusfeleedus/reedusfeleedus.github.io/README.md

-# Terminal Portfolio Website
+# Portfolio Terminal: Where Code Meets Creativity 🚀

+Welcome to my digital command center - a portfolio that breaks the mold of traditional resumes.
+This isn't just another website; it's an interactive experience that lets you explore my professional journey through the lens of a Unix-style terminal.

+## Why Terminal Style?
+Because great developers appreciate elegance in simplicity.
+Navigate through my experience using familiar commands like `ls` and `cat`, or switch to AI mode for an intelligent conversation in natural language about my projects and skills.
+It's your choice: go full terminal purist or chat naturally with an AI assistant powered by GPT-4.

 [Access the project](https://reedusfeleedus.github.io/)

-A unique and interactive portfolio website that combines the aesthetics of a terminal interface with the power of AI assistance.
-Experience my professional journey through an engaging command-line interface or have natural conversations with an AI assistant about my experience.

 <img width="1440" alt="Screenshot 2025-02-14 at 1 29 41 PM" src="https://github.com/user-attachments/assets/8a1b3ed9-5021-413b-9a2f-b62f111d0900" />